AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 ## Introduction

 The [garden has been opened][unboxgarden].
 The [garden has been assembled][assemblegarden].
 The [nurseries were opened][unboxnurseries].
 The [first plants have sprouted][planting].
-I've had my first lecture harvest (more on this next time).
-While waiting for that harvest, I offered suggestion on how to [improve the hardware][physicalsuggestions].
+I've had my first lettuce harvest (more on this next time).
+While waiting for that harvest, I offered suggestions on how to [improve the hardware][physicalsuggestions].

-Today, after about a month of growing, monitoring and watching the sprout go from seed to plate, I've been using the application almost daily.
+Today, after about a month of growing, monitoring and watching the sprouts go from seed to plate, I've been using the application almost daily.
 I have thoughts on how to make it even better.
 I have thoughts on how to make the subscription service better.
 I'll share those below.